-To insure proper internal controls, money collected should be recorded and given to the Bookkeeper on a daily basis.
+To insure proper internal controls, cash collected to be held until court should be deposited immediately into a separate bank account.

-As a result, the risk of loss from misplacement or misappropriation increases when money is held for long periods of time.
+The risk of loss from misplacement or misappropriation increases when cash is held for long periods of time.

-We recommend that cash collections be submitted to the Bookkeeper on a daily basis.
-For situations where money is held for court, a separate bank account should be opened and these monies need to be held in this account to ensure proper security of this money.
+We recommend that for situations where cash is held for court, a separate bank account should be opened and the cash should be deposited in this account to ensure proper security of funds.
+A ledger should be maintained to track cash being held by case number in this account.